-My current research addresses the historical connections between China and the Middle East from the nineteenth century to the mid-twentieth century, with a focus both on the history of translation between Chinese and Arabic literary and intellectual fields and comparative approaches to translation within these and other traditions.
+My research examines connections between China and the Middle East from the nineteenth century to the mid-twentieth century, with a focus both on the history of translation between Chinese and Arabic literary and intellectual fields and comparative approaches to translation within these and other traditions.
 More broadly, my research and teaching have covered the cultural history of China from roughly the seventeenth century to the present, with a particular focus on East-West literary relations and the connections between literature, intellectual history, and print media.
 In 2012 I began the long journey to learn how to read Arabic and to incorporate Arabic-language sources in my research, and I’ve benefited from the generosity of many teachers, colleagues, and friends who have made this transition in my research possible.

 I also contribute regularly as a translator.
 China from Empire to Nation-State (Harvard University Press, 2014), my translation of the introductory essay to Wang Hui’s four-volume Rise of Modern Chinese Thought, was named a Choice Outstanding Academic Title for 2015, and my translation of What Is China? by Ge Zhaoguang (Belknap/Harvard, 2018), received the same distinction in 2019.
 Earlier translations include Jin Tianhe’s The Women’s Bell, the first full-length tract on women’s rights in China, which appeared in The Birth of Chinese Feminism: Essential Texts in Transnational Theory (Columbia University Press, 2013).
 Currently I am working on three translation projects, mostly as editor: first, an abridged translation of Wang Hui’s Rise of Modern Chinese Thought; second, a collection of primary sources on Muslims in modern China (co-edited with Kristian Petersen); and third, a collection of writings by the cultural critic Li Tuo (co-edited with Anatoly Detwyler).

-Because I started out as a first-generation college student at Fairhaven College at Western Washington University, I am very interested in working with students from this group and thinking about how we can make critical languages and Chinese Studies a welcoming and supportive place for students of all backgrounds.
+Because I started out as a first-generation college student at Fairhaven College at Western Washington University, I am very interested in working with students from this group and thinking about how we can make critical languages and Chinese Studies a welcoming and supportive place for students of all backgrounds and career paths.